 Social media is everywhere.
 It keeps you in touch with your classmates, family and friends but it can be your worst enemy if not used safely.
 Take an active role in protecting your privacy.

-Protect your credentials: Social media platforms differ in how well they protect your password and sensitive information.
-If you use the same password for all services, a hacker can guess it on the least protected system and can then access other accounts.
-Use different passwords, including a strong password and protect them.
+Protect Your Credentials: Social media platforms differ in how they protect your password and sensitive information.
+If you use the same password for all services, a hacker can guess it on the least protected system and then access other accounts.
+Use different passwords, including a strong password.

-Look out for identity theft: The internet allows people to create false identities, fake accounts, and misrepresent other individuals’ thoughts and opinions.
+Identity Theft: The internet allows people to create false identities, fake accounts, and misrepresent other individuals’ thoughts and opinions.
 People can pretend to be someone else (even you!) and solicit information or communicate with others.
 Be sure you know with whom you're communicating with on the Internet.
-Verify their identity, and if you're not sure call them or ask in person to confirm.
+Verify their identity, and if you're not sure call them, or ask in person to confirm.

-Not all web links are safe: Information published on social media sites is not always vetted or verified.
+Not All Web Links Are Safe.
+Information published on social media sites is not always vetted or verified.
 You can never be sure published links and attachments are legitimate or safe.
 There are situations where a friend may post something they're not aware of being malicious.
-Do not click on links or open attachments that you cannot verify as being legitimate or safe.
+Do not click on links or open attachments that you cannot verify.

-Recognize if your account was hacked and take action: Hacked or defrauded accounts typically post links or information you did not create or show login sessions and other activity you cannot explain.
+Was your account hacked?
+Hacked or defrauded accounts typically post links or information you did not create or show login sessions and other activity you cannot explain.
 If you think your personal account was hacked, contact the social media platform's support center immediately.
-Change your passwords on all your other internet-based accounts.
-If you think any UNH-related social media account has been hacked, just as with any security breach, contact the UNH IT Service Desk at (603) 862-4242 immediately, and also contact the service provider.
+Change your passwords on all your internet-based accounts.
+If you think any UNH-related social media account has been hacked, just as with any security breach, contact UNH IT at (603) 862-4242 immediately.
 Change all your UNH passwords immediately.